 Getting Started with Family Cookbook Printing

-One of the first things to think about when you want to make a family cookbook is to decide on the overall purpose and theme of the book.
+One of the first things to think about when you for your family cookbook printing project is to decide on the overall purpose and theme of the book.
 Answering a few questions will help you to decide what you want to include in your cookbook and what types of content you will need to gather.

 Where will I get the recipes?
 You may have all of the recipes already or you may be compiling them from other sources.
 For family submissions, consider sending out a recipe template to standardize the recipe format, so transferring them into the cookbook draft will be easy and critical recipe details are not missed.
 If your recipes are coming from a single family member, give them plenty of time to gather their recipes for the cookbook and consider using a recipe template to record those that may not be written down.